DECEMBER 03: UPDATES COMING SHORTLY

 -

-THEREFORE, WE DEMAND THAT THE CITY PLANNING DEPARTMENT FOLLOWS APPLICABLE CEQA LAWS
+THEREFORE, WE DEMAND THAT THE CITY PLANNING DEPT AND THE DEPARTMENT OF BUILDING AND SAFETY FOLLOW APPLICABLE CEQA LAWS